mikbe/commandable/README.markdown

 # Commandable
 The easiest way to add command line control to your app.
-If you don't find Commandable incredibly easy to use I will give you one billions dollars!* (*not legally binding)
+If you don't find Commandable incredibly easy to use I will give you one billions dollars!* (*not a legally binding offer)

 Stop wasting time writing wet command line interpreters or even writing code for the existing ones.
+Then writing help functions that you have to constantly change as your code changes.
 Now you can add a single line above an existing method and that method will be available from the command line.
-Best of all the help/usage instructions are automatically generated using the method itself.
+Best of all the help/usage instructions are automatically generated using the method itself so if you change your methods the help instructions change without any more effort on your part!

-The whole process can be as little as four lines of code: a line of code above your method, a require for the Commandable gem, an "extend Commandable" in your class, and a call to execute the command line arguments (ARGV) in your bin file.
+The whole process can take as little as four lines of code:

+* You put a `command "I do something!"` line above your method.
+* Add a `require commandable` line somewhere (I'd put it in my bin).
+* Then an `extend Commandable` inside your class.
+* And finally a call to `Commandable.execute(ARGV)` in your bin file.

 Don't think of Commandable as a way to add command line switches to your app but as a way to allow your app to be driven directly from the command line.
 No more confusing switches that means one thing in one program and something else in another.
 You can now "use your words" to let people interact with your apps in a natural way.